mims-harvard/ClinVec/README.md

 ### "I just want the scripts to construct the KG from the source files"

 This only requires the following standard libraries.
 For this step, the exact version is not typically a strict requirement.
+Note that we have removed the requirement of CUDA-specific python packages for this step.

 ```
-dgl==1.1.3+cu118
+networkx==3.3
 pandas==2.2.2
 numpy==1.24.4
 ```

-Navigate to `kg/` where `construct_kg.ipynb` will walk through downloading all of the source files and constructing the knowledge graph from scratch.
-Note that due to licensing, users will be required to register and download certain source files (e.g. LOINC codes).
+Navigate to `kg/` where `clingraph.ipynb` will walk through downloading all of the source files and constructing the knowledge graph from scratch.
+Note that due to licensing, users will be required to register and download certain source files (e.g. UMLS, LOINC codes).

 ### "I want to train and create embeddings from scratch"